thugmba/CG/Word.md

 - A regular Word file (.docx)
 - A PDF file (.pdf)

-When submitting to iLearn for grading., submit PDF files only.
+When submitting to iLearn for grading, submit PDF files only.

 ## Part 1 — Text Formatting